yegor256/blog/_posts/2014/dec/2014-12-01-orm-offensive-anti-pattern.md

 see how we can implement these two classes.

-I'm going to use [jcabi-jdbc](http://jdbc.jcabi.com) as a JDBC wrapper, but you can use something else or just plain JDBC if you like.
+I'm going to use [jcabi-jdbc](http://jdbc.jcabi.com) as a JDBC wrapper, but you can use something else like [jOOQ](http://www.jooq.org), or just plain JDBC if you like.
 It doesn't really matter.
 What matters is that your database interactions are hidden inside objects.
 Let's start with `Posts` and implement it in class `PgPosts` ("pg" stands for PostgreSQL):